dwhenry-code-tests/ophelos-test/DECISIONS.md

 ## Planned implementation

 - [X] Add create user auth endpoint to create user and return JWT token (see Notes Authentification)
-- [ ] Add login endpoint to return a new JWT token
+- [X] Add login endpoint to return a new JWT token
+- [X] Endpoint to create I & E statements (see Notes API Definition)
-- [ ] Endpoint to create/retrieval of I & E statements (see Notes API Definition)
+- [ ] Endpoint to retrieval I & E statements (see Notes API Definition)

 ## Notes